SRI-analysis-tools/iscore/README.md

 pip install pyqtgraph

-*Note:* On MAc/Linux type python3 and pip3 instead of python and pip.
+**Note:** On Mac/Linux type python3 and pip3 instead of python and pip.

 # Execution